 If you or someone you love abuses drugs or alcohol as the result of childhood abuse and other trauma, you are not alone.
 Up to 67% of addicts experienced physical or sexual trauma as children.
 That’s why it’s so important to understand how vulnerable these individuals are.
 For those trying to help this group, the right support must be provided to help them recover from their unique experiences.

 How Can Someone Break the Cycle?

 Boys and girls encounter trauma and it impacts people of all ages.
 Knowledge is power – if you suspect that your friend or loved one has experienced childhood trauma that led to addiction, try to get them to seek the necessary help.
 During recovery, mental, emotional and spiritual therapy must address root causes as well as the overlying addiction.
-Seek a comprehensive recovery program that offers a variety of treatment options, including support groups for those who suffered child abuse or individual counseling.
+Seek comprehensive addiction treatment centers that offers a variety of treatment options, including support groups for those who suffered child abuse or individual counseling.